Livermore Falls residents charged in assault case

-LIVERMORE FALLS — Two people were charged Saturday after a fight broke out on Laurel Lane in Pine Ridge Mobile Home Park.
+LIVERMORE FALLS — Two people were charged Saturday after a fight on Laurel Lane in Pine Ridge Mobile Home Park.

-Livermore Falls and Jay police and an Androscoggin County sheriff’s deputy responded to a report of a fight at about 9:28 p.m. at the residence in the East Livermore section of town.
+Livermore Falls and Jay police, and an Androscoggin County sheriff’s deputy responded to a report of a fight at about 9:28 p.m. at a residence in East Livermore.

-Hathaway allegedly started hitting a guy and the guy pushed her away and then White allegedly punched the guy in the face, he said.
+Hathaway is accused of hitting a man, who pushed her away before White punched him in the face, the chief said.

-White had left the scene but was brought back by police, Steward said.
+White left the scene but was brought back by police, Steward said.

-Hathaway had also left the scene in a vehicle prior to police arrival, Steward said.
+Hathaway had also left the scene in a vehicle before police arrived, Steward said.
 She came back while police were investigating and was arrested on the operating under the influence charge.
-She was brought to the police station and was bailed on $2,000 unsecured bail.
+She was brought to the police station and released on $2,000 unsecured bail.

-A conviction on each of the charges is punishable by up to 364 days in prison and a maximum $2,000 fine.
+A conviction on each of the charges is punishable by up to 364 days in prison and a fine of up to $2,000.

 Comments are not available on this story.